gorgosaurusdao/gorgosaurusdao/README.md

 ## Why a DAO?
 Seems like the right way to distribute stewardship across supporters.

+### How DAO?
+We are going to use [nation.io](nation.io), which is built on top of Solana, and where we have technical experts who can help us navigate it.

 ## Progress
 - 7/7: I have confirmed my registration to the auction as paddle number 1! ![Imgur](https://imgur.com/LJMANY0.jpg)